-Who needs another chocolate chip cookie recipe?
+I know…who needs another chocolate chip cookie recipe?
 I’ve been happy with my go-to recipe for almost a decade.
 Now and then I’ll make Toll House for the kids or splurge on the decadent one from the New York Times.
-But recently, my daughter tried the recipe on the back of the Chocolove box (52% cocoa chips) – thick and chewy, crisp on the outside, and no need to chill the dough before baking!
-Our new favorite.
+But recently, my daughter tried the recipe on the back of the Chocolove box (52% cocoa chips) and it’s now our new favorite!
+Thick and chewy, crisp on the outside, and no need to chill the dough before baking!

-- Preheat oven to 375 degrees F. Using a 2-tablespoon scoop, portion dough onto Silpat or parchment paper lined cookie sheet pan, 8 to a pan.
+Preheat oven to 375° F. Using a 2-tablespoon scoop, portion dough onto Silpat or parchment paper lined cookie sheet pan, 8 to a pan.
 Bake for 9 minutes until tops are just starting to brown.
 Remove from oven and let stand for a couple minutes before transferring to a cooling rack.

 - If you like your cookies freshly baked, bake some and keep the rest of the dough refrigerated for another day.
 I keep dough balls in the refrigerator for up to 5 days.